- By Check-a-Salary

 UK Labour Market Statistics

-- There were about 14 million graduates in the United Kingdom from July to September 2017.
+- There were about 14 million graduates in the United Kingdom.

 - In July to September 2017, graduates were more likely to be employed than their non-graduate counterparts.

 - 40 percent of graduates in the United Kingdom were used in the education, health and public administration industries

 - The Q1 figures for the 2018 UK labour market demonstrate that employment is on a continuing rise.
 The employment rate reached 75.6 percent which is the highest since comparable records started in 1971.